How can I troubleshoot latency in my static website that's hosted on Amazon S3 and served through CloudFront?

 Note: Don't configure CloudFront to forward cookies to an Amazon S3 origin.
 Amazon S3 doesn't process cookies.

-- Enable compression on your CloudFront distribution.
-When you enable compression, CloudFront automatically compresses objects at the edge or POP location, and then serves the compressed objects.
+- Turn on compression on your CloudFront distribution.
+When you turn on compression, CloudFront automatically compresses objects at the edge or POP location, and then serves the compressed objects.
 This can reduce download time and improve page-load performance.

 - Use separate cache behaviors for static content.
 It's a best practice to use different cache behaviors for static content and dynamic content.